-izzarrini began his career by working with Alfa Romeo.
+Bizzarrini began his career by working with Alfa Romeo.
 His expertise and skills were quickly realized and his abilities were promising.
-Later in life he began working for Ferrari where he was given the responsibility of development of the 250 GTO.
-Near the end of 1961, he left Ferrari and became a consultant driven by desires to build automobiles that would outdue his former employer.
-Lamborghini commissioned Bizzarrini to modify their V12 power-plant, an engine that would be well used in future Lamborghini models.
+Later in life, he began working for Ferrari where he was given the responsibility of development of the 250 GTO.
+Near the end of 1961, he left Ferrari and became a consultant driven by desires to build automobiles that would outdo his former employer.
+Lamborghini commissioned Bizzarrini to modify their V12 power-plant, an engine that would be used in future Lamborghini models.

-After leaving Lamborghini, Bizzarrini was offered an opportunity by Renzo Rivolta, the owner of Iso.
-During his employment with Iso he created the Iso Rivolta and the Grifo A3 models.
-The A3C was a GT race car powered by a Chevrolet Corvette engine that had been placed in the front but pushed back to take advante of weight distribution.
+After leaving Lamborghini, Bizzarrini was offered an opportunity by Renzo Rivolta, the owner of Iso, where he created the Iso Rivolta and the Grifo A3 models.
+The A3C was a GT race car powered by a Chevrolet Corvette engine that had been placed in the front but pushed back to take advantage of weight distribution.
 The car proved itself at the grueling 24 Hours of LeMans in 1964 where it emerged with a class victory.

 By mid-1965, after thirty examples had been produced, the relationship began to disintegrated.
 Bizzarrini had placed his emblem on almost all of the A3/C models, rather than using Iso emblems.
 To make matters worse, Bizzarrini had trademarked the Grifo name.
 Bizzarrini had tried to increase the racing department's budget but was refused by Rivolta.
 Rivolta was disgruntled since Iso had provided funding to market and race the A3C's.
 The two companies decided to split, with Iso acquiring the rights to the Grifo name and Bizzarrini obtaining sole rights to build the A3/C and components and parts to construct a limited number of examples.